401(k) & PSP Highlights

 Need help deciding how much you should save for retirement?

-When you contribute after-tax dollars, you will pay taxes on that money today, but you won’t owe taxes on your contributions when you take the money out.
-However, you will owe taxes on the earnings.
+When you contribute after-tax dollars, you'll pay taxes on that money today, but you won’t owe taxes on your contributions when you take the money out.
+However, you'll owe taxes on the earnings.

-If you plan to contribute more than the pre-tax and Roth 401(k) limit, after-tax contributions are available up to the Plan limits.
+If you plan to contribute more than the pre-tax and Roth 401(k) limit, after-tax contributions are available up to the contribution limits.

 Profit Sharing Contributions

-The discretionary profit sharing contribution is deposited into your 401(k) account during the first quarter of the following year.
+If eligible, the profit sharing contribution is contributed into your 401(k) account during the first quarter of each year.
+The contribution amount is a percentage of your eligible earnings for the prior year.

 K-C gives you a lot of control over how your retirement money is invested in the 401(k) & PSP.
 Once you’re enrolled, you can pick from a wide selection of investments.